jni/skan/doc/getting_started.rst

 2. Comparing different skeletons
 --------------------------------

-Now we can use Python’s data analysis tools to answer a scientific
+Now we can use Python's data analysis tools to answer a scientific
 question: do malaria-infected red blood cells differ in their spectrin skeleton?